my-name-is-p/UTTP-Comment-Blocker/README.md

 1. Open your browser’s extension menu.
 2. Click on the YouTube UTTP Comment Blocker extension.
 3. In the extension popup, check the box labeled "Hide placeholders".

+# To add usernames:
+1. Open your browser’s extension menu.
+2. Click on the YouTube UTTP Comment Blocker extension.
+3. Type the username (with or without the '@') in the textbox.
+4. Press return or click the button.

+# To remove usernames
+1. Open your browser’s extension menu.
+2. Click on the YouTube UTTP Comment Blocker extension.
+3. Click the x next to the username you want to remove.